github/docs/content/codespaces/developing-in-codespaces/connecting-to-a-private-network.md

 At present, there is no way to restrict codespaces from accessing the public internet, or to restrict appropriately authenticated users from accessing a forwarded port.

-For more information on how to secure your codespaces, see "[Security in Codespaces](/codespaces/codespaces-reference/security-in-codespaces)."
+For more information on how to secure your codespaces, see "[Security in {% data variables.product.prodname_github_codespaces %}](/codespaces/codespaces-reference/security-in-github-codespaces)."